NeuroSkyWuxi/StreamSDKforOSX/README.md

 stream can be opened and read from Bluetooth, or from files (for previously-recorded data stream files).

-If this is your first time using the “Stream SDK for OSX”, please start by reading the "StreamSDKForMac" PDF.
+If this is your first time using the "Stream SDK for OSX", please start by reading the "StreamSDKForMac" PDF.
 It will tell you everything you need to know to get started.